CMU-313/CMU-313.github.io/assignments/hw2.md

 the commit history; use good practices for cohesive commits with meaningful commit messages.

-Adhere to good coding practices.
-For example, your code should have a clear structure, be reasonably modularized, use appropriate variable names, and be documented.
-Your feature should be tested.
-We will look at the commit history; use good practices for cohesive commits with meaningful commit messages.

 **(3) Reflection documents -- Team (due Thursday, October 7, 23:59) --
 60 points (25%)**